cacttus/sketchy/README.md

 ..
 ```

-## Building a Standalone EXE, AppImg, RPM (etc)
+## Building .EXE, .AppImg, .RPM, etc

 To bundle the application into an EXE / RPM / AppImage run

 `npx electron-builder`

+You can configure electron-builder in the `build` property within `package.json`.

+See the documentation for [electron-builder](https://www.electron.build/) for more info.

-TODO: make a release script that runs electron-builder.
+_TODO: make a release script that runs electron-builder._